OpenEvalProject/evals/manuscripts/elife-89690/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05jscf583 Department of Pharmacology (The Key Laboratory of Cardiovascular Research, Ministry of Education) at College of Pharmacy, Harbin Medical University Harbin China
+1. Department of Pharmacology (The Key Laboratory of Cardiovascular Research, Ministry of Education) at College of Pharmacy, Harbin Medical University Harbin China ([ROR:05jscf583](https://ror.org/05jscf583))
-2. https://ror.org/055w74b96 The Institute of Heart and Vascular Diseases, Department of Cardiology, and Central Laboratory, the First Affiliated Hospital of Dalian Medical University Dalian China
+2. The Institute of Heart and Vascular Diseases, Department of Cardiology, and Central Laboratory, the First Affiliated Hospital of Dalian Medical University Dalian China ([ROR:055w74b96](https://ror.org/055w74b96))
-3. https://ror.org/006teas31 Shanghai Frontiers Science Research Center for Druggability of Cardiovascular noncoding RNA, Institute for Frontier Medical Technology, Shanghai University of Engineering Science Shanghai China
+3. Shanghai Frontiers Science Research Center for Druggability of Cardiovascular noncoding RNA, Institute for Frontier Medical Technology, Shanghai University of Engineering Science Shanghai China ([ROR:006teas31](https://ror.org/006teas31))
-4. https://ror.org/02drdmm93 Research Unit of Noninfectious Chronic Diseases in Frigid Zone, Chinese Academy of Medical Sciences Beijing China
+4. Research Unit of Noninfectious Chronic Diseases in Frigid Zone, Chinese Academy of Medical Sciences Beijing China ([ROR:02drdmm93](https://ror.org/02drdmm93))
-5. https://ror.org/05jscf583 NHC Key Laboratory of Cell Transplantation.
-The First Affiliated Hospital of Harbin Medical University Harbin China
+5. NHC Key Laboratory of Cell Transplantation.
+The First Affiliated Hospital of Harbin Medical University Harbin China ([ROR:05jscf583](https://ror.org/05jscf583))

 † Corresponding author

 ## Abstract

 Dystrophin is a critical interacting protein of Nav1.5 that determines its membrane anchoring in cardiomyocytes.
 Long noncoding RNAs (lncRNAs) are involved in the regulation of cardiac ion channels, while their influence on sodium channels remains unexplored.
-Our preliminary data showed that lncRNA- Dachshund homolog 1 ( lncDach1 ) can bind to dystrophin, which drove us to investigate if lncDach1 can regulate sodium channels by interfering with dystrophin.
-Western blot and immunofluorescent staining showed that cardiomyocyte-specific transgenic overexpression of lncDach1 ( lncDach1 -TG) reduced the membrane distribution of dystrophin and Nav1.5 in cardiomyocytes.
-Meanwhile, peak I Na was reduced in the hearts of lncDach1 -TG mice than wild-type (WT) controls.
-The opposite data of western blot, immunofluorescent staining and patch clamp were collected from lncDach1 cardiomyocyte conditional knockout ( lncDach1 -cKO) mice.
-Moreover, increased ventricular arrhythmia susceptibility was observed in lncDach1 -TG mice in vivo and ex vivo.
+Our preliminary data showed that lncRNA-Dachshund homolog 1 (lncDach1) can bind to dystrophin, which drove us to investigate if lncDach1 can regulate sodium channels by interfering with dystrophin.
+Western blot and immunofluorescent staining showed that cardiomyocyte-specific transgenic overexpression of lncDach1 (lncDach1-TG) reduced the membrane distribution of dystrophin and Nav1.5 in cardiomyocytes.
+Meanwhile, peak INa was reduced in the hearts of lncDach1-TG mice than wild-type (WT) controls.
+The opposite data of western blot, immunofluorescent staining and patch clamp were collected from lncDach1 cardiomyocyte conditional knockout (lncDach1-cKO) mice.
+Moreover, increased ventricular arrhythmia susceptibility was observed in lncDach1-TG mice in vivo and ex vivo.
 The conservative fragment of lncDach1 inhibited membrane distribution of dystrophin and Nav1.5, and promoted the inducibility of ventricular arrhythmia.
-Strikingly, activation of Dystrophin transcription by dCas9-SAM system in lncDach1 -TG mice rescued the impaired membrane distribution of dystrophin and Nav1.5, and prevented the occurrence of ventricular arrhythmia.
+Strikingly, activation of Dystrophin transcription by dCas9-SAM system in lncDach1-TG mice rescued the impaired membrane distribution of dystrophin and Nav1.5, and prevented the occurrence of ventricular arrhythmia.
 Furthermore, lncDach1 was increased in transaortic constriction (TAC) induced failing hearts, which promoted the inducibility of ventricular arrhythmia.
 And the expression of lncDach1 is regulated by hydroxyacyl-CoA dehydrogenase subunit beta (hadhb), which binds to lncDach1 and decreases its stability.
 The human homologue of lncDACH1 inhibited the membrane distribution of Nav1.5 in human iPS-differentiated cardiomyocytes.
 The findings provide novel insights into the mechanism of Nav1.5 membrane targeting and the development of ventricular arrhythmias.

 ## Introduction